Azure/AzureStack-Tools/Marketplace/README.md

 - This script
 - The [gallerypackager executable](http://www.aka.ms/azurestackmarketplaceitem)
 - Access as Azure Stack administrator to the Azure Stack environment.
 This is only required if you want to publish the generated package to the marketplace.
-For this you will also need to install the current PowerShell modules (1.3.0) to support Azure Stack on the machine that runs this script.
+For this you will also need to install the current Azure Stack powerShell modules (1.4.0) on the machine that runs this script.
 [Install PowerShell for Azure Stack](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-powershell-install).

 ## Download the Marketplace Toolkit